 Symptoms like cough and fatigue may persist a couple of weeks longer after most of the others have resolved and the infection has cleared.

-But what of the post Covid syndrome?
-For weeks and even months on end, some people may experience persist problems.
+But what of the post-Covid syndrome?
+For weeks and even months on end, some people may experience persistent problems.

-They may include weakness or lethargy, persistent cough or becoming short of breath with simple activity.
+They may include weakness or lethargy, persistent cough, or shortness of breath with simple activity.

 If you live alone and you can cope, let friends or family know you are self-isolating.